 A traditional verification code is sent to the user via email.

 A traditional verification code is sent to the user via SMS.
-Learn how to configure SMS for 2FA.
+Learn how to configure SMS here.

 The following configuration options are available: